mcgettrm/url_shortening_service/README.md

 - Potential for user authentication.
 - Improvements to prevent overuse of the URL (e.g. limiting calls from certain IPs).
 - Implementation of a redirect service for short URLs.
+- Allow users to submit a custom short URL.